Broadband Forum TR-369: User Services Platform (USP)

 This word, or the term “OPTIONAL”, means that this item is one of an allowed set of alternatives.
 An implementation that does not include this option MUST be prepared to inter-operate with another implementation that does include the option.

-The following references are of relevance to this Working Text.
+The following references are of relevance to this Technical Report.
 At the time of publication, the editions indicated were valid.
-All references are subject to revision; users of this Working Text are therefore encouraged to investigate the possibility of applying the most recent edition of the references listed below.
+All references are subject to revision; users of this Technical Report are therefore encouraged to investigate the possibility of applying the most recent edition of the references listed below.

 A list of currently valid Broadband Forum Technical Reports is published at www.broadband-forum.org.